saucelabs-training/automation-best-practices/my-react-app/FULL-COVERAGE.md

 ### Run the component test

+> Cypress doesn't support component tests yet.
+So we need to use other libraries.

-* Stop Cypress
+* Stop Cypress server
 * In your current directory (my-react-app), execute `npm run test`.
-The test should pass, even though our app isn't running.
+  * The tests should pass, even though our app isn't running.

 💡 'p' to filter tests down to a specific file
 💡 'o' to run tests only in the changed files

+---
 #### ❓What does the Cypress test validate that the component test does not❓
+---

 ### 💡How to add a test id to our app